reypocius/academic-kickstart/content/home/about.md

 # Biography

-I am an undergraduate student in the school of Electrical Engineering & Computer Science at Oregon State University.
+I am an undergraduate student in the School of Electrical Engineering & Computer Science at Oregon State University.
 My research interests are in reinforcement learning, deep learning, and robotics.
-My current work in on explainable artificial intelligence (XAI).
+My current work is on explainable artificial intelligence (XAI).